w3c/trace-context/spec/30-processing-model.md

        break correlation in other systems.
 This mutation enables two scenarios:
        - Proxies can block specific `tracestate` keys for privacy and security concerns. - Truncation of long `tracestate` entries.
-  - The tracer set the `traceparent` and `tracestate` header for the outgoing request
+  - The tracer sets the `traceparent` and `tracestate` header for the outgoing request

 ## Alternative Processing